kvvoya/speedrun-data/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details.

 ###### by kvvoya